dkarunakaran/carnd-behavioral-cloning-p3/README.md

     return model
 ```

-The major differences are:
+The major differences from actual architure are:
 * Model's input image dimension is (160,320,3) compared to Nvidia model input dimension.
 * Removed one fully connected layer

 ### Data augumenation

-I have used 5 data augumenation technique.
+I have used 5 data augumenation techniques.

-In order to avoid the overfitting, left and right images are randomly selected and adjusted their andle as if it was on the centre.
+In order to avoid the overfitting, left & right images are randomly selected and adjusted their andle as if it was on the centre.
 During the autonomus testing, center image is only considered.
-This is the reason why if the left or right images are selected, then adjusting the steering angle.
-CORRECTION value is found out by trian and error method and best suited value for this model is .25.
+This is the reason why if the left or right images are selected, steering angle are adjusted.
+CORRECTION value is found out by trial and error method and best suited value for this model is .25.

 ```
 # Randomly selecting the let, right, and center images